Letter 9035: I have received the book you sent me, and I am much obliged for it, but just for the present I am exceedingly busy.

 Related Letters

-You ask me how I am spending my time.
+You ask me how I spend the day on my Tuscan villa in summer time.